cits3007/cits3007.github.io/src/faq.md

     UWA rules for online exams]
     See also, ["Errors in questions"](#errors-in-questions).

+### Can I access previous online tests while completing a test? { #previous-test-access }

+No, we generally will remove access to previous online tests while a test is in progress.
+If you want to make use of feedback you were given on a previous test, you should compile your own notes incorporating this feedback.

 ### What if a network infrastructure outage occurs during a test? { #test-outages }

 If severe problems occur with the University network infrastructure